darkheros12/SOEN_471_Project/README.md

    Figure 8.
 Best k Nearest Neighbors Confusion Matrix
 </p>

 Our kNN algorithms have an average of 85.62% with a minimum of 84.81% and maximum of 86.73%.
-While the different test runs did yield relatively similar results, it is very interesting to note that the accuracy of the model seem to be going down with increasing number of neighbors.
+While the different test runs did yield relatively similar results, it is very interesting to note that the accuracy of the model seemed to be going down with increasing number of neighbors.
 This was surprising as it went against our expectation.
 With the popular theory of the most optimal k being the square root of the number of data points, our best accuracy should be with k equal to 210.
 However, our results suggest that the lower the value of k, the better the result.
 One possible explanation could be that even within a certain class, our data points are far apart, meaning that, for example, some forwards are further apart from each other than they are to some midfielders.

 ***